libreyextremo/simpleclientdb/README.md

 # simpleclientdb
 This project is a simple database of clients.
-I use mongodb, nodejs and mongoose.
+I use Mongodb, Nodejs and React.
+Additionally, I use middlewares like express, body-parser and mongoose.

 Tools
 -----